japanoise/sam/README.rst

 Note that running `make install` will install a `desktop entry file`_, in either "system" or "user" mode.
 This can be specified via the `MODE` make variable (the default is "user").
-To isntall the desktop entry for the all users, use:
+To install the desktop entry for the all users, use:

     make MODE=system install